Nexlab-One/verus-t-rpc/docs/development/setup.md

 # Development Setup

-This guide provides comprehensive instructions for setting up a development environment for the Verus RPC Server project.
+Instructions for setting up a development environment for the Verus RPC Server project.

 ## 🛠️ Prerequisites